Project case study

 Capturing causes separately makes the risk record more useful.

 It also helps avoid weak controls.
-A control should address a cause, not just restate the hazard.
+A good control should address a cause, not simply restate the hazard.

 3. Control Management